unbxd/search-JS-library/docs/gettingStarted/IntegrateWithSampleUnbxdFeed.md

         "unxDescription":"short_desc"
         };
         ```
     3. Provide **product attributes** inside **products** object to be returned from the search api.
-If this is not provided, all fields related to the product will be returned.
+If this is not provided, all fields related to the product will be returned, which in turn makes the api unnecessarily bulky.
         ```js
         productAttributes: ["title","imageURL","price","short_desc"]
         ```